Jtauzin/Jtauzin/README.md

  <tr>
     <td>I work as an Android developer and am skilled in native app development using Kotlin and Java.
 I also play around a bit in python and am currently a CS student at Oregon State Universities E-Campus 😄

- </br>🔭 I’m currently working on several native Android projects
+ </br>🔭 I’m currently working on finishing my game that is currently in beta.
+Check it out [by clicking here!](https://play.google.com/store/apps/details?id=com.bronzeswordstudios.glorpythespacething)

-🌱 I’m currently learning HTML / CSS / JavaScript / React / Mongo DB
+🌱 I’m currently learning more database concepts

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/james-tauzin/) or [Email](mailto:James.Tauzin@Outlook.com?subject=[GitHub]%20Contact%20James%20Tauzin)</td>
     <td>![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jtauzin&layout=compact&theme=tokyonight)